iamcos/rediant_art/Context/3D_Printing_Innovation.md

 # 3D Printing Innovation at Rediant

+## Current Process: Lost-Wax Casting

+Right now, every Rediant piece is created using the ancient art of lost-wax casting.
+We start with hand-carved wax models, encase them in ceramic investment, then pour molten metal into the cavity after the wax is burned away.
+This traditional method gives our jewelry its soulful, handcrafted quality.

-## The Future of Jewelry Crafting
+## The Future: 3D Printing Innovation

-At Rediant, we're embracing the cutting edge of jewelry creation through 3D printing technology.
-This isn't just about efficiency—it's about unlocking new realms of artistic possibility that traditional methods could never achieve.
+While we honor traditional craftsmanship, we're also developing cutting-edge 3D printing technology for future collections.
+This isn't about replacing our current process—it's about expanding what's possible and creating pieces that traditional methods could never achieve.

 ## Why 3D Printing?